josiahfee/bug-free-octo-dollop/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+We will have an internal due date 3 days before the actual due date.
+If a team member's assigned subsection is not complete by then, another team member will help complete the subsection.
+In return the team member that did not complete their assigned work on time will contribute more in the next part of the project cycle.

 ## Add any other rules that your team establishes to help each other work effectively together